Chiefs vs Lions Predictions, Betting Picks & Best Bets

-Thursday Night Football at Arrowhead plays host to the opening NFL game of the season between the Kansas City Chiefs and Detroit Lions.
-Find our predictions, betting picks and best bets below.
+Thursday Night Football at Arrowhead plays host to the opening NFL game of the season, and we are on hand to offer up our Chiefs vs Lions picks and predictions.

 Patrick Mahomes and the reigning Super Bowl champion Chiefs kick off the 2023 regular season on Thursday night in front of a sold-out crowd at Arrowhead Stadium in Kansas City, Missouri.